 Insider Tip: Take a guided tour from Kayaking SRQ.
 Owner Greg Gregory grew up with this water as his backyard, and it’s fun to hear his stories.

 If nothing on the schedule is to your liking, you can always just stroll the Sarasota trail system that goes around the venue.

-Snook Haven.
-This is more of a fun daytime date than a romantic evening.
+Snook Haven is more of a fun daytime date than a romantic evening.
 Head down the dirt road to this restaurant where you’ll find live music and boat tours of the Myyaka River.

-Mote Marine Laboratory and Aquarium.
-This is the best place in Sarasota to see sharks.
+Mote Marine Laboratory and Aquarium is the best place in Sarasota to see sharks.
 You’ll find lots of them in the aquarium’s 135,000-gallon tank.

-Drum Circle.
 One of the coolest free things to do in Sarasota is to hang out on the beach at sunset.
 To make that event even more special, come a little early for a drum circle!

 The most popular is on Sundays in Siesta Key between lifeguard stands 3 and 4.
 The second, also on Sunday is on Englewood Beach at 2100 North Beach Rd.
 The third is on Nokomis Beach at 207 Casey Key Rd. where they gather on Saturday and Wednesday.

 When you are done, head to the park underneath the Ringling Bridge.
 You’ll find a playground for the kids and a pier for fishing.

 Florida’s sea turtles nest between May and October, coming ashore in the dark of the night to bury their eggs in the white sandy beaches.

-The Art Ovation is a new hotel in the heart of downtown.
-Relax by day around the pool, then pump it up at night.
+Art Ovation is a great hotel in the heart of downtown.
+Relax by day around the pool, then pump it up at night on the rooftop.
 Your views are accompanied by thumping music, colored lights, and even an artist painting while you watch.

-See a Show.
 Sarasota is called Florida’s Culture Coast for a reason.
 There is the Sarasota Opera, The Symphony, the ballet, several community theatres, clubs with live music or comedy, and the quirky named Van Wezel Performing Arts Hall where you can see traveling Broadway shows.

 The best part about Sarasota’s theatre scene is that many of these facilities, like the Florida Studio Theatre where we took in a show, are right downtown, within walking distance of great restaurants and hotels (or a short drive away).